What Candidates Hate: 10 Important Ideas to Keep in Mind

 2. Difficulty in Attracting Top Talent:

 Top-tier candidates actively seek employers who demonstrate professionalism throughout the hiring process.
-An unprofessional interview experience can hinder an organization’s ability to attract the best talent, as candidates may be deterred by the perceived lack of seriousness or commitment.
+An unprofessional interview experience can hinder an organization’s ability to attract top talent, as candidates may be discouraged by a perceived lack of seriousness or commitment.

 3. Increased Turnover Rates: